km-clay/nixos-config/README.md

 | Text Editor    | [Nixvim](https://github.com/nix-community/nixvim) |
 | Image Viewer   | [feh](https://github.com/derf/feh)                |

+## Configs

+Currently there are two complete system configurations available.
+These are:

+* **Oganesson** - My desktop configuration.
+Generalist workflow which includes virtualization and gaming features.
+* **Mercury** - My laptop configuration.
+My laptop is a pretty weak machine so this configuration is stripped down a bit.
+The 'Xenon' config is my server configuration and is highly unlikely to be of use to anyone but me, as the setup has some very specific use-cases.

 ## Scripts

 ```chpaper``` - opens a fzf window with filenames and previews of images in $FLAKEPATH/assets/wallpapers.
 Picking one replaces the existing wallpaper path in $FLAKEPATH/flake.nix with the one you chose.